Last updated May 9th, 2018.

 Prime Minister Manmohan Singh spurred India’s economic growth streak.
 He led India through a destructive economic crisis in 1992 as its financial adviser.

-Modi is a very well-received figure with a goal of reforming economic and political policies – some in dire need of change.
+Modi is a well-received figure with a goal of reforming economic and political policies – some in dire need of change.

 The “Make in India” Campaign